 The Nevada SILC will research other SILCs’ resource development plans and compile a list of ideas to adopt based on feasibility in the first year.

-A resource development plan will be completed and ready to be implemented by the end of the current SPIL, utilizing consultants and/or a contracted expert to assist in achieving an optimal result.
+A resource development plan will be completed and ready to be implemented by the end of the current SPIL, utilizing consultants and/or a contracted expert selected by the SILC to assist in achieving an optimal result.

-The SILC will, at least annually, evaluate the data collected in the newly established data hub to improve the quality of the data parameters and increase community partner participation by at least 20% each year to build strong community ties and more shared resources.
+The SILC will, at least annually, evaluate the data collected in the newly established data hub to improve the quality of the data parameters and increase community partner participation by at least 20% each year as reflected in the number of participants to build strong community ties and more shared resources.

+Objective 3C: The SILC will Negotiate with the DSE to Obtain 100% staff support that is fully supervised and evaluated by the SILC, alone.

 1.4 Financial Plan